isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission (DSA)/Outdoor  Adventure.md

 actual Event, a school based adventure race against competitors from other schools.</p>
 <p>Project GARanG is a platform where Outdoor Adventure Education (OAE) skills
 can be showcased in a competitive manner.
-The event itself consists of 2 concurrent events.
-The first event, Adventure Race, is open to all Secondary Schools island wide.
-It is a foot race which competitors need to combine adventure skills such as navigation, cycling and camp craft.
-The second event, GeCKo, is a rock wall speed climbing event open to all Primary 4 to 6 school students.</p>
+Adventure Race, is open to all Secondary Schools island wide.
+It is a foot race which competitors need to combine adventure skills such as navigation, cycling and camp craft.</p>
 <h3>Highlights - <strong>National Orienteering Race (Schools) Representation</strong></h3>
 <p>DSA-OA candidates will also have the opportunity to participate in NORS
 against competitors from other schools.
 The competition will test the participants’